 To make sure we’re the right fit for your camper, an interview and acceptance into the program are required.
 For more information, please contact the camp office!
 This Camp Friends program was made possible partly by support from Anonymous Donors and Greater MetroWest ABLE.
 Jewish Federation of Greater MetroWest NJ convenes Greater MetroWest ABLE.
 Camp Deeny Riback is a certified provider of services through PerformCare.
 JCC MetroWest strives to ensure access and meaningful participation by all members of the community.

 Our Health center is always staffed during camp hours, by an RN or a certified EMT.

 What should my camper bring to camp every day?

-Every camper should come to camp with 2 bathing suits (we recommend coming to camp already wearing one) and 2 towels.
+Every camper should come to camp with a water bottle, 2 bathing suits (we recommend coming to camp already wearing one), and 2 towels and water shoes (ex crocs, flip flops.)
 Campers may leave labeled sunscreen and extra clothes (if needed) in their cubby.

 Is there a camp uniform?

 Comfortable clothes and closed-toed sneakers are required daily.
 Sandals or flip-flops are only permitted in the pool area.
 Each camper will get one complimentary Camp T-Shirt.
 Additional shirts may be purchased by contacting the camp office.
 Campers are required to wear their camp shirt on any off-site trip or picture day.